 How to Add Amendments to the Soil

-Amendments used to change soil pH can be applied in the spring or fall.
-The soil temperature should be above 55°F when treating the soil.
+Amendments used to change soil pH can be applied in the spring or fall, provided the soil temperature is above 55°F.

 Decreasing the Soil pH